p4r7h-v/FenixAGI-MkIII/README.md

-# FenixAGI MkIIII: Advanced AI Assistant
+# FenixAGI MkIII: Advanced AI Assistant

 Fenix A.G.I.
 Mark-III is an advanced AI assistant designed to revolutionize project management.
 Built by Parth and powered by OpenAI's GPT-16k 3.5-turbo language model, FenixAGI can assist users in a wide array of tasks including file operations, web scraping, data visualization, and more.